omarbenites/meta-programming-in-r/chapters/06_quotes_and_substitution.md

 substitute(function() eval(substitute(body), parent.frame()))
 ```

-where `body` will be replaced with the expression we pass to the macro.
+where `body` will be replaced with the expression that we pass to the macro.
 When we evaluate this, we get the function

 ```r
 function() eval(substitute(<body>), parent.frame())